ttwag/P3_Sound_Follower/README.md

 However, the sound difference between the left and right microphones was amplified when the robot got closer to the speaker, making it hard to determine the threshold since it’s a function of position and the speaker’s sound level.

 One way to solve this problem could be to set the threshold as a percentage of the input average sound and only compare the percentages.
+## File Structure and Dependencies
+* The overall structure of the program is in main.c, but it doesn't contain the entire program.
+* This program requires numerous TI drivers and libraries.
 ## Helpful Links
 You can learn more about the library function [here](https://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSP432_Driver_Library/3_21_00_05/exports/driverlib/msp432_driverlib_3_21_00_05/doc/MSP432P4xx/html/driverlib_html/modules.html)